Recruit review: Checking in with VCU's 2021 signees

 DeLoach helped The Skill Factory (17-1), where he’s playing a postgraduate season, preserve an 82-80 victory.

-It came during what’s been a season of continued progression for the Savannah, Ga., native — on the court and off it.
+It came during a season of continued progress for the Savannah, Ga., native — on and off the court.

 “We have a really good team,” Johnson said.
 “But he’s been the best player, especially over the last month, with just where his game has progressed to and being consistent in his work habits.”

-The off-the-court work has helped DeLoach add strength, and about 10 pounds of weight.
+The off-the-court work has helped DeLoach add strength and gain about 10 pounds.
 Johnson said a goal was for DeLoach to get up to 220 pounds by his first game with the Rams.
-He’s currently at 207.
-Johnson said DeLoach has also added four to five inches to his vertical leap.
+He’s at 207.
+Johnson said DeLoach has also added 4 to 5 inches to his vertical leap.

-On the court, ball handling was one of the areas DeLoach put a focus on.
-DeLoach said Johnson has placed guards on him in play, so that he can hone his handles against the smaller players.
+On the court, ballhandling was an area of focus for DeLoach.
+DeLoach said Johnson has placed guards on him in play, so he can sharpen his performance against smaller players.

 Johnson said DeLoach can push the fast break and is an “excellent” passer.
 DeLoach has also shot the ball well since last month, at the midrange level and from outside.